Torrens Title vs Strata Title Duplex — What Is the Difference?

 Choose strata when: • Block does not meet minimum requirements per lot for Torrens title • You are retaining both dwellings as investments (strata levies are less relevant when you are paying them to yourself) • Budget is tight and you need to minimise subdivision cost • Development is a battle-axe or irregular block where Torrens boundaries are impractical

 Buildana designs for Torrens title compliance from the start.
 We assess your block for subdivisibility at the free feasibility assessment — before design work begins.
 Contact Buildana for a free assessment.
-For the full duplex guide, see our comprehensive guide to building a duplex in Sydney.
+For the full duplex guide, see our complete guide to building a duplex in Sydney.